 Pros: Offer low rates and high loan-to-value (LTV) ratios.

-Cons: Require a minimum credit score of 600 plus a minimum of $30,000 in liquid assets, not available to first-time homebuyers.
+Cons: Requires a minimum credit score of 600 plus a minimum of $30,000 in liquid assets, and is not available to first-time homebuyers.

 Bottomline: Sherman Bridge Lending offers a quick application process and fast closing time with competitive rates.